unkleho/next-starter-kit/README.md

 $ npm run alias-staging # Alias to dxlab-staging.now.sh
 # or
 $ npm run alias-production # Alias to dxlab.now.sh
+# Also need to scale to 1 instance, otherwise instance will be FROZEN after a while
+$ now scale dxlab-website-xxxxxxxxxx.now.sh 1
 ```

 Using `heroku`: